 From that height, you could see all four of “the desert cities:” Palm Springs, Rancho Mirage, Palm Desert, and one other one.
 All flat squares on a flat plain between seriously not flat mountains.
 Very cool.

 Before steeling up the nerve to head back down (to our death, we believed), we stopped by the bar and quaffed a “lemonade.”
 And by “lemonade,” I mean straight Vodka in a yellow-colored glass.
 The resulting buzz made the trip down considerably more fun—we got right up front, a-whooping and a-hollering the whole way down not unlike Slim Pickins in Dr. Strangelove.
 Once on the ground, we kissed it (okay, we Frenched it), drove back to Palm Springs, caught some Mexican (the food, not the people) and hung out for a few drinks in the warm desert night.

 Saturday, we got adventurous and went to Joshua Tree national park.
 The park got its name from a recent U2 album.
 The Joshua tree itself got its name from the biblical character whom the tree supposedly resembles, stretching his arms to the sky.
 (Personally, that parallel is a bit of a stretch.
 They look more like the Scarecrow character from The Wizard of Oz.)

 While at the desert park, we saw only two life forms, other than the ubiquitous Yuppies-in-a-minivan.
-A coyote and (…get ready)… a roadrunner.
+A coyote and—wait for it—a roadrunner.
 I kid you not.
 The only thing missing was a mailman dropping off a box marked “Acme.”
 As we left, I fully expected to see the sky obfuscated by a big Warner Bros. logo and Porky Pig bidding us a fond—albeit stuttered—farewell.